An SO(3)-monopole cobordism formula relating Donaldson and Seiberg-Witten invariants: Introduction

-The second stage of the proof of Theorem \ref{thm:ExistenceOfSplicedEndsModuli} appears in \S \ref{subsec:Collar}.
-There, we show how to isotope the complement of a neighborhood of the punctured, centered symmetric product in the spliced end to the actual moduli space $\barM^{s,\natural}_{\ka}(\delta)$.
-This isotopy is defined by the composition of the isotopy defining the gluing map and the isotopy defined by the centering map.
-That such an isotopy exists follows immediately from the estimates on $\|F^+_{A}\|_{L^{\sharp,2}}$ for $A$ in the spliced end; most of the work in \S \ref{subsec:Collar} lies in constructing the parameter on the spliced end for the isotopy.
-The existence of this parameter is established in \S \ref{subsec:TMOfSplicedEnd} by constructing a partial Thom-Mather structure on the spliced end.
+The second stage of the proof of Theorem \ref{thm:ExistenceOfSplicedEndsModuli} appears in Section \ref{subsec:Collar}, where we construct an isotopy of the complement of a neighborhood of the punctured, centered symmetric product in $W_\ka$ to the actual moduli space, $\barM^{s,\natural}_{\ka}(S^4,\delta)$.
+This isotopy is defined by the composition of the isotopy defined by the gluing map and the isotopy defined by the centering map.
+That such an isotopy exists follows immediately from the estimates on $\|F^+_{A}\|_{L^{\sharp,2}(S^4)}$ for a connection, $A$, in the spliced end; most of the work in Section \ref{subsec:Collar} lies in constructing the parameter on the spliced end for the isotopy.
+Finally, in Section \ref{subsec:PropsOfSplicedEnd} we construct a cone parameter on the instanton moduli space with spliced end and prove that this space has the structure of a \emph{Whitney stratified space} in the sense of \cite[Section 1.2]{GorMacPh}.